Last Updated on March 21, 2021 by Julia Wilson

 At a glance

-About: Dehydration is a serious condition which is the result of a reduction in water in the cat’s body.
+About: Dehydration is a serious condition that is the result of a reduction in water in the cat’s body.

 Causes: There are many causes but essentially dehydration occurs if the cat loses more fluids than it can take in (vomiting, diarrhea, urination), or does not consume enough fluids.